Katniss Everdeen and Peeta Mellark: A Realistic "Love Story"

 While Peeta knows how to maintain his outward image, Katniss is an open book to everyone but herself.
 Katniss' motivations are clear and she holds no pretense.
 Peeta cannot get to Katniss with charm, so he does manipulate Katniss with guilt, acts of kindness and selflessness that Katniss cannot repay and a resulting indebtedness to Peeta due to these acts, knowing Katniss as no one else does, and being there for Katniss when she is most vulnerable and unstable.
 Peeta cannot win Katniss over the way he wins over everyone else.
 Peeta is patient and tries different approaches that combine both his sincere feelings towards Katniss and also his manipulative nature.

 The problem with Peeta is that he and his actions are complicated.
 He is sweet and kind but he also is out for his own wants and needs.
 He does want to be there for Katniss and he does want to look out for her.
 He does want good for Katniss and he does want her to make it out of the games alive and for her to have a future.
 But he also wants Katniss.
-He wants her for himself, and he wants Katniss to want him; and in order to get Katniss and to get Katniss to want him, he needs Katniss to need him and he does manipulate her to get there.
+He wants her for himself and he does manipulate her to get there.

 The Kind, Selfless, and Unconditionally Loving Peeta